Dukhan English School

-Most of our students speak English as a second language and on the whole are hardworking, enthusiastic and caring towards each other.
-Students are placed according to chronological age and they progress through the school within their age peers.
-Class sizes vary from 16 – 24.
+We have over 50 nationalities in the school.
+Many of our students speak English as a second language and on the whole are hardworking, enthusiastic and caring towards each other.

 3. Parents and Home/School Communication

 We believe the relationship between school and the parents is vital.
-Parents are encouraged to be involved by attending Open Evenings, Parents’ Evenings, informal school activities and formal events such as Prize Day.
+Parents are encouraged to be involved by attending open evenings, parents’ evenings, parent workshops, informal school activities, community events and formal events.

 Home/School books are also used to record homework/reading records or day-to-day information.

 The school has operated on various sites in Dukhan since being founded in 1954.
 Originally located on the Dukhan beach, it moved into the township proper and expanded at its’ current location rapidly as numbers grew.
 The campus, although at the heart of the community and ample in size, needed renewal to be able to provide QP’s vision for quality education in its’ oldest and one of its’ most important townships.
 Nine months later, the new Primary school opened in September 2018.
 With Primary relocated, work began in earnest on the Secondary school sharing the site.

 This Primary building houses the main classrooms and is designed for 1000 students (5-form entry).
 There is a self-contained EYFS unit with ample space for preschool provision.
 Each classroom is fully equipped with utilities and a smartboard to engage and enthuse learners.